See Fireworks During Fourth of July and All Summer in North Carolina

 First National Bank Field, Greensboro

-Hickory Crawdads (some Friday nights)
+Hickory Crawdads (select Friday nights)

-L.P.
-Frans Stadium, Hickory
+LP Frans Stadium, Hickory

-Kannapolis Cannon Ballers (Saturday nights)
+Kannapolis Cannon Ballers (select Friday and Saturday nights)

 Atrium Health Ballpark, Kannapolis

-Winston-Salem Dash (some Friday nights)
+Winston-Salem Dash (select Friday and Saturday nights)

 Truist Stadium, Winston-Salem